 The above list has unique elements inside the list.
 So mode does not work here.
 Instead, it will give us an error.

-To calculate the mode of the tuple, just pass the tuple as a parameter to the mode() function and it will return the mode of data.
+To calculate the tuple’s mode, pass it as a parameter to the mode() function, and it will return the mode of data.

 import statistics data = (21, 19, 18, 46, 30, 18, 19, 21, 18) print(statistics.mode(data))